-Within this article, I will for shorthand purposes make references hereafter to grandparents but the principles and issues which I set out in this article are equally applicable to other persons who may be significant in a child’s life including, for example, adult brothers, sisters, half-brothers, half-sisters, uncles, aunts, cousins etc.
+Within this article, I will refer to grandparents but the principles and issues which I set out in this article are equally applicable to other persons who may be significant in a child’s life including, for example, adult brothers, sisters, half-brothers, half-sisters, uncles, aunts, cousins etc.

 Wider connections with family

-However there are circumstances where the relationship between the parents and wider family may break down and the wider family seeks to maintain a relationship with the child.
-I am often asked what rights therefore grandparents have in order to be able to see their grandchildren and/or influence their care or upbringing.
+However, there are circumstances where the relationship between the parents and wider family may break down and the wider family seeks to maintain a relationship with the child.
+A common question is what rights grandparents have in order to be able to see their grandchildren and/or influence their care or upbringing.
 The perhaps surprising answer is in effect none.

-As I have touched upon in earlier articles, the decision as to whom children come into contact with, who they are allowed to come into contact with and if so, how often when, where and how are decisions that the Court expects parents to exercise using their parental responsibility to provide for their child’s best interest, safety and welfare, taking into account their best interests.
+The decision as to whom children come into contact with, who they are allowed to come into contact with and if so, how often, when, where and how, are decisions that the Court expects parents to make using their parental responsibility to provide for their child’s safety and welfare, taking into account their child’s best interests.

 Consequently, if a grandparent’s relationship with their own children breaks down and those children choose not to provide for a relationship between the grandparents and the child, there is no legal or statutory requirement that they should do so.
-This does not however mean that there is no action that that grandparent can take.
-The Children Act specifically allows any person within the United Kingdom to make any application they wish in relation to any specific child.
-However, there is a significant hurdle and test to be overcome before such application gets off the ground.
+This does not however mean that there is no action that a grandparent can take.
+A grandparent could make an application to Court for a Child Arrangements Order (an order setting out the time their grandchildren spend with them).

 Lodging an application